 To Post-Accident Test or Not?

-(Fall 2017) Real Life Incidents: Working Partners® Consortium members receive phone support and consultation about drug-free workplace (DFWP) issues — a benefit we term “troubleshooting.”
+(Winter 2017) Real Life Incidents: Working Partners® Consortium members receive phone support and consultation about drug-free workplace (DFWP) issues — a benefit we term “troubleshooting.”
 Here is a brief description of a troubleshoot call and our response/suggestions.

 When making action-decisions, always think comprehensively about the situation you are involved in and are creating by your actions.
 Also, consider the what-if scenarios to aid in determining direction.
-Most importantly, you could do what the employer with this situation did if you are part of our consortium:
+Most importantly, you could do what the PA with this situation did if you are part of our consortium:

 Call Working Partners® Consortium at (614) 337-8200 or 866-354-3397.